TapToRandomize/TapToRandomize/README.md

 YOU WILL NEED TO EDIT THE INI FILES FOR ANYTHING TO WORK.

+Installation:

+Unzip the release zip into /media/fat/Scripts

+Once it's there, you're going to need to dive into the very large Config files; I plan on making a menu for them as my next major release, but that isn't done at the moment.
+The main thing you will NEED to alter are any line with "rompath" or "RomPath" in the name.
+These lines point at your ROMs.
+Also, if you don't currently use cifs, which the defaults point at, you'll need to change BaseGameDir in the main .ini file.
+The two config files are:

+randomizerlauncher.ini

+and

+randomizerlauncheryaml.ini

+The second of these is a Windows-style heirarchical ini; within it, sections matter.
+The first is a "flat" .ini like most in the MiSTer world.

+When in doubt, if a ROM has multiple versions, you probably want the original 1.0 release of the ROM, probably the US version though in some, usually noted cases, the JP version.
+It's usually a good idea for your paths to have single quotes around them.
+I made directories called "randoroms" to store my base roms, but you do NOT have to do that; it just made my life easier.
+Once this is done:

-Usage: randomizerlauncher.sh randomizername
+Command Line Usage: randomizerlauncher.sh randomizername

+where "randomizername" is the short names of randomizers as below in this README.
+One can also add "autoload" to the end, so it looks like

+randomizerlauncher.sh sj autoload

+to generate and run a Solar Jetman rom.

-Without TapTo, just open the script in the scripts menu, if you can view interactive scripts; it'll give you a list of randomizers, just select the one you want.
+Without TapTo, you can also just open the script in the scripts menu, if you can view interactive scripts; it'll give you a list of randomizers, just select the one you want.
+The menu always is set to autoload ROMs; as a note, the menu ONLY works on a MiSTer; it will not properly function over SSH.
+I hope to fix that in a future release.

 In TapTo, make a card with **mister.script:randomizerlauncher.sh randomizername autoload (in the near future add ?hidden=true to the end of it to surpress the display output for truly smooth operation).